Yomnafarid2023/Guess-my-number/README.md

 This game challenges you to guess a randomly generated number between 1 and 20.

 # The game logic is created by **Java script**.
 By generating a random number that's hidden under the question mark (?) ,the user tries to guess that number by entring a number between 1 and 20.
 According to the input the game gives the user a _clue_ if his number is higher or lower than the hidden number.
+If the user didn't input any numer the game writes a message that says (No number).

 The user starts the game with **score of 20**, which decreases by 1 for every wrong guess from the user until he guess the right number.
 When the guess is right the background turns into winning green , the hidden number appears and the user gets a **highscore**, which reflects the score the user gets after all wrong guesses.